jirikuncar/eelap/docs/source/quickstart.rst

 Finding possible execution paths
 ------------------------------------

-The whole simulation is dependend on quick and effective algorithm for finding possible exectution paths of tasks in all system components.
+The whole simulation is dependant on quick and effective algorithm for finding possible execution paths of tasks in all system components.
 All latency types are calculated on specified data flow path that contains identifiers of tasks in analyzed system.

 Our generator :meth:`~eelap.System.generate_paths` returns tuples with activation indexes of tasks accordingly to the analyzed execution path.
 The algorithm starts with finding closest activation indexes of the first task in path for defined interval.
-Following pseudocode shows simplified version of our algorithm using methods :meth:`~eelap.Task.alpha` and :meth:`~eelap.Task.ialpha` defined on :class:`~eelap.Task`.
+Following pseudo-code shows simplified version of our algorithm using methods :meth:`~eelap.Task.alpha` and :meth:`~eelap.Task.ialpha` defined on :class:`~eelap.Task`.